signalfx/gdi-specification/specification/configuration.md

 **Status**: [Experimental](../README.md#versioning-and-status-of-the-specification)

 By default, serverless instrumentation libraries MUST send data directly to Splunk Observability Cloud (direct ingest).
-Therefore, following applies to exporter configuration:
+Therefore, the following applies to exporter configuration:
 - `OTEL_TRACES_EXPORTER`
   - MUST default to `otlp` over HTTP, as currently supported by the ingest
   - MAY offer `jaeger-thrift-splunk`